Preparation makes incontinence cleanup easier

 - Blankets Option 1: Try a waterproof flat sheet like this one to protect blankets from getting wet.
 This sheet goes on top of your older adult and the blankets go on top of the sheet.

 - Blankets Option 2: Instead of a thick comforter, try layers of thinner blankets and large, heavy towels.
 These will be easier to wash than a thick comforter and the goal is to fit all the soiled bedding and pads into one load of laundry.

 Layers for pillows

-- Put a waterproof cover like this one on the pillow.
-Use two layers of covers if your older adult is likely to get their pillow wet.
+- Optional: Use two layers of waterproof pillow covers if your older adult is very likely to get their pillow wet.

-- Last, put on a regular pillowcase.
+- Last, put on a regular pillowcase

 But if you prepare your older adult’s bed with good protection products and this layering technique, you’ll make cleanup easier and protect the mattress.

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team

 Image: Disability Ireland

 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products or services for the sole purpose of making a commission.
 Recommendations are based on our honest opinions.
 For more information, see How We Make Money.